iostpa/is-a-dev-docs/src/index.md

 label: Welcome
 icon: /img/hand-waving.svg
 ---
-# Welcome to is-a.dev docs!
+# Welcome to is-a.dev Docs!
 Here you will find Guides, our JSON file structure and more.
 If you want to add more stuff you can do it on [our repo!](https://github.com/CuteDog5695/is-a-dev-docs)

 ## How to Register